Guardianship Annapolis Family Law Firm Helping Clients Understand Their Case

 What are the Responsibilities of Guardianship?

 Also, as a guardian, you are required to file annual reports with the court.
-If you are appointed guardian of the person, you must provide updates about your minor or disabled's swell-being.
-Similarly, as guardian of the property, you are required to provide the court with information about your minor or disabled finances and assets.
-These reports help the court monitor your minor or disabled financial and physical health.
+If you are appointed guardian of the person, you must provide updates about your minor or disabled individual’s well-being.
+Similarly, as guardian of the property, you are required to provide the court with information about your minor or disabled individual’s finances and assets.
+These reports help the court monitor your minor or disabled individual’s financial and physical health.

 Advocacy You Can Trust